intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * One delegate representing the IETF stream, appointed by the IESG
 * One delegate representing the IAB stream, appointed by the IAB
-* The IRTF Chair, representing the IRTF stream
+* One delegate representing the IRTF stream, appointed by the IRTF Chair
 * The Independent Submissions Editor {{RFC8730}}
-* The RFC Series Editor/Advisor
+* The RFC Series Consulting Editor

+The appointing bodies shall determine their own processes for appointing delegates, such as provision for an open nominations period.
+If it becomes necessary to replace such a delegate for any reason, then for the sake of continuity the appointing body should name a new delegate to complete the former delegate's term.

 To ensure the smooth functioning of the RFC Series, the RSAB shall include the IETF Executive Director as a non-voting member since